ellensimpson/ellensimpson.github.io/_pages/CVFull.md

 Information about my current projects, as well as which papers align with each project, are listed on my [projects](/projects) page.

-To read a full draft of my research statement, please click [*here - document under construction*]
+To read a full draft of my research statement, please click [here](/pdf/Research_Statement.pdf).